 The FDCE program consists of:

-- a one-week How to Study Online Module
+- a self-paced How to Study Online Course

-- a four-week self-paced Foundations Course (Energy Foundations - three weeks at the start of the Fall semester and Finance Foundations - one week at the start of the Spring semester)
+- two self-paced Foundations Courses (Energy Foundations - three weeks at the start of the Fall semester, and Finance Foundations - one week at the start of the Spring semester)

 - a one-week Online Orientation, and

 - four eight-week Core Courses delivered at the same pace to the whole FDCE cohort.

 The academic year starts in June and ends in May the following year.

 All online course material is made accessible through Yale's online platform, Canvas.
 Admitted participants receive a link to the Canvas platform on the day the How to Study Online Course opens.